• Skip to main content

 • Three video recordings (see details below)

-• Any selection of your choice from the classical operatic repertory (Mozart, preferred)
+• One selection of your choice from the classical operatic repertory (Mozart, preferred).

-• A selection from Into the Woods or a comparable selection in the style of Stephen Sondheim
+• One selection from A Little Night Music or a comparable piece in the style of Stephen Sondheim.

 Back to Programs